NicoNex/adam/README.md

 - `oldpath` is the original path of the file or directory to move or rename.
 - `newpath` is the destination path of the file or directory to move or rename.

+Optionally instead of `oldpath` you can provide Adam the `id` query parameter with the right file ID.
 The response for this endpoint is the same as the response from the `/del` endpoint.

 #### Move example: